 There are a couple of steps before you can get into the water – including completing the online training, your first classroom, and all relevant paperwork.
 Most of the paperwork can be done during the first classroom session, but it’s usually a good idea to check over the medical ahead of time and get a doctors’ sign-off as necessary.

 An Advanced Open Water Certification (AOW) is an impressive certification for any diver to hold.
-The Advanced Open Water Certification with T.R.P. is awarded to a diver who has completed at least 4 specialty courses and 24 dives.
+The Advanced Open Water Certification with Tactical Reintegration Project is awarded to a diver who has completed at least 4 specialty courses and 24 dives.
 AOW divers represent a larger commitment and typically higher skill level in divers.
 Boat Captains and dive guides are more likely to allow advanced divers onto their boats and will let them on more challenging dives.

 While any four specialties will work for an AOW certification we typically recommend completing Deep Diving, Nitrox, Advanced Navigation and Search and Recovery.
 We suggest these courses because we feel they help to make a well rounded, confident and capable diver.

 The Dive guide program is an introduction to the world of dive professionals.
 As a Diveguide, you will be qualified to lead certified divers on a variety of scuba diving adventures.
 You will be in charge of safety management, be able to help other divers with minor gear problems and be able to lead dive excursions safely whether it be from shore or in the water.
 The goal is to create well-prepared, versatile and marketable Dive Professionals.
 These can be completed as a shore dive or boat dive depending on the student requirements and weather conditions.